icpc-environment/icpc-env/readme.md

 # SER ICPC Contest Image Tools

-This repository contains the tools necessary to build the ACM ICPC Southeast Regional contestant image.
+This repository contains the tools necessary to build the ICPC Southeast Regional contestant image.
 The contestant image is a linux installation optimized for booting off a flash drive that is used by all the teams in our region.

 ## Key Features
 This image has been tuned and tweaked over the years, but it currently supports the following: